 - Acquisition: Manufacturers can combine influencer & performance marketing to directly contact consumers with regard to already seen content and retarget them via existing networks.
 L’Oréal for instance is very successfully optimizing consumer engagement and conversion rates by using social media networks.

 - Engagement & retention: Another option is to personalize overall shop experience to consumer needs and wants to ensure maximum comfort and familiarity.
 Cosmetics brand Function of Beauty does that by deploying a “hair quiz” with individual recommendations on their website as well as the possibility to personalize products (name, color, scent, etc.).
+You can also create product recommendation quizzes to personalize user experience and maximize engagement.

 - Monetization: The systematic utilization of blank spaces in e-mails, invoices, retour documents, packaging, etc. for cross- and up-sell offers is also something companies should definitely consider.